hasenbanck/asche/README.md

 ### Cube

-Shows how to use push constants, vertex and index buffers and compressed textures.
+Shows how to use push constants, vertex and index buffers and also compressed textures.

 ![Cube example](assets/cube.jpg)

 ### Raytracing

 Uses the `VK_raytracing_KHR` extension to fully ray trace a simple scene.
-Shows how to initialize and sue acceleration structures (triangle based), create and use the shader binding table (SBT), use descriptor indexing with non uniform indexes and partial binds, write raytracing shader and do very simple lightning.
+Shows how to initialize and use acceleration structures (triangle based), create and use the shader binding table (SBT), use descriptor indexing with non uniform indexes and partial binds, write raytracing shader and do very basic lightning.

 ![Raytracing example](assets/raytracing.jpg)